-I am an Assistant Professor of Economics in the Darla Moore School of Business at the University of South Carolina, and a Research Affiliate at the Laboratory for Innovation Science at Harvard.
+I am an Assistant Professor of Economics and Dean's Fellow in the Darla Moore School of Business at the University of South Carolina, and a Research Affiliate at the Laboratory for Innovation Science at Harvard.
 My research areas are applied microeconomic theory, personnel economics, and experimental economics.

 Brookins, P., Jindapon, P. Risk preference heterogeneity in group contests.

 Brookins, P., Ryvkin, D., Smyth, A. Indefinitely repeated contests: An experimental study.

 Boosey, L., Brookins, P., Ryvkin, D. Information disclosure in contests with endogenous entry: An experiment.